FalkorDB/falkordb-rs/README.md

 ### `tokio` support

 This client supports nonblocking API using the [`tokio`](https://tokio.rs/) runtime.
-The `tokio` features is enabled by default.
+The `tokio` feature is enabled by default.
 Currently, this API requires running within a [`multi_threaded tokio scheduler`](https://docs.rs/tokio/latest/tokio/runtime/index.html#multi-thread-scheduler), and does not support the `current_thread` one, but this will probably be supported in the future.

 The API uses an almost identical API, but the various functions need to be awaited: